Springfield College boasts top-notch facilities that combine function with artistry, while maintaining the historic beauty of the campus.

 The School of Social Work and Behavioral Sciences is housed in this building at 45 Island Pond Road, about two miles from the main campus in Springfield.
 It features multiple classrooms, an auditorium, and faculty offices to prepare undergraduate and graduate students for careers in counseling, human services, psychology, and offers programs that are student centered, community focused, and committed to diversity and social justice.

 The numbers say it all for this active part of Springfield College: 57 acres of forest ecosystem, 30 high and low elements on our challenge course, one mile of shoreline on Lake Massasoit, as well as numerous adventure-based programs and curriculum offered here.
 From restful retreats to team-building challenges, thousands of students, faculty, staff, and members of the community have taken advantage of all the East Campus Outdoor Learning Center has to offer.
-On the property is our 4,400-square-foot Pueblo of the Seven Fires, the only authentic southwestern pueblo east of the Mississippi.
-A large kitchen, several meeting spaces, and seven fireplaces provide for any number of options for use.
+On the property is our 4,400-square-foot Pueblo of the Seven Fires; a large kitchen, several meeting spaces, and seven fireplaces provide for any number of options for use.

 Child Development Center